This content was updated January 12, 2021.

 Virtualized environments are hotbeds for noncompliance.
 Vendors have different (and very specific) rules for how hosts and software are both coupled and managed.
 For example, Microsoft and Oracle licensing don’t always play nice with VMware, and both vendors have been rumored to target joint VMware customers for compliance inspection.

 Therefore, be sure to validate compliance implications of virtualization to avoid costly noncompliance charges.

 Avoid Software Compliance Issues with a License Position Assessment

 Most enterprise customers will be audited by at least one large software vendor this year.
 The best defense is proactively conducting an internal self-audit – a License Position Assessment – on your largest software estates.

-We like to think of it as preventative maintenance.
-Rather than waiting until a vendor initiates an audit, you can proactively spot potential risk, and fix it.
-The ideal time to do a license position assessment is well before your next renewal or true-up, allowing yourself plenty of runway for remediation decision-making and implementation.
+Consider this as preventative maintenance.
+Rather than waiting until a vendor initiates an audit, you can proactively spot potential risk and fix it.
+The ideal time to do a license position assessment is well before your next renewal or true-up, allowing plenty of runway for remediation decision-making and implementation.